 The incised meanders have an average wavelength of approximately 0.62 miles.
 The original formative discharge for producing the paleochannel meanders with a wavelength of 0.62 miles is approximately 10,500 cfs.
 This is derived from empirical relationships of existing rivers (Richards, 1982).
 The corresponding width is about 250 feet or equal to present day width.
 Over geologic time the annual discharge has increased.
-As the river incised in bedrock, the base level dropped, increasing the drainage basin and the annual discharge.
+As the base level dropped and the river incised in bedrock, the drainage basin developed increasing the annual discharge.

 Every river system evolves in a manner that establishes approximate equilibrium between the channel and the water and sediment it conveys.
-The reaches in the canyon comprise a long profile shown in Figure 2 which reflects the long term evolution on geologic temporal and spacial scales.
+The reaches in the canyon comprise the profile shown in Figure 2 which reflects the long term evolution on geologic temporal and spacial scales.
+In the upper reaches of the canyon, the river has incised in the Morgan shale formation.
+Boulders and talus from steep side slopes comprise most of the bed material.
+Downcutting is inhibited by the large substrate and the erosion resistant formation.

 The slope-substrate-discharge relationship is complicated.
-Size of the bed material is proportional to the depth and slope, and generally, a milder slope will result in a smaller substrate.
-In the upper reaches of the canyon, downcutting is inhibited by the large substrate and the erosion resistant formation.
+Size of the bed material is proportional to the depth and slope and generally, a milder slope will result in a smaller substrate.
 The downstream decrease in bed material sizes is the result of sorting as a function of slope.
 Abrasion accounts for some of the downstream size reduction.
 The river contacts the Weber sandstone in the lower portion of the canyon.
 In many areas the river flows directly on the sandstone bedrock which is soft and easily eroded.
 As the Green River confluence approaches the river slope becomes more mild.
 Reaches of cobble substrate have evolved into a riffle-pool sequence in this section.
 The very mild sloped portions have a sand and gravel substrate.
-In contrast, the initial twenty-five miles of canyon, are uniformly steep punctuated by rapids and corresponding backwaters formed by side canyon flood events.
+In contrast, the initial twenty-five miles of canyon, are uniformly steep punctuated by rapids and backwaters formed by side canyon flood events.

-The river is characterized in the cobble substate reach as a wide bend, point bar stream with a distinct riffle-pool sequence.
+The river is characterized in the cobble substrate reach as a wide bend, point bar stream with a distinct riffle-pool sequence.
 The wider bends are the remanents of the meandering paleochannel whose pattern was partially preserved in the structure of incised bedrock canyon.
 The Yampa riffle-pool sequence is not typical of a natural meandering river because of the bedrock controls.
 Riffle spacing is normally five to seven times the channel width, but riffles have developed in the Yampa wherever channel expansions have occurred; most often just upstream of wide bends.

 The long term development of the shape, size and orientation of cobble bars and islands in this reach has been a gradual process starting with initial formation of meander incision.
-Over geologic time a sequence of large, infrequent disharges contribute to the progressive downstream movement of the cobbles.
+Over geologic time a sequence of large, infrequent discharges contribute to the progressive downstream movement of the cobbles.
 The riffle-pool sequence evolves as a function of the large discharges; the cobbles tending to pile up in the flow expansions upstream of bends.
 The riffle is initiated by the leading edge of the depositional region.
 In this fashion, the bar or island stability has been established on a quasi-permanent scale with lesser discharge events inciting limited cobble motion.
+Without entrainment, cobble movement is limited to short hops, leaps and rolls, and the effect on the bar shape is negligible.